pvgenuchten/training-gitops-sdi/docs/1-existing-resources.md

 ## MCF editing

-MCF documents can best be written in a text editor like [Visual Studio Code](https://code.visualstudio.com).
+MCF documents can be written in a text editor like [Visual Studio Code](https://code.visualstudio.com).
 Consider to install the [YAML plugin](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) for instant YAML validation.

 Another option to create and update mcf files is via [MDME](https://github.com/osgeo/mdme).
 MDME is a web based software package providing a dynamic metadata edit form.
 An operational package is available at [osgeo.github.io](https://osgeo.github.io/mdme).
 Notice that if you install the package locally, you can customize the application to your organisational needs.